 In addition, a comprehensive answer key is also provided for the teacher.
-You now have all the flexibility needed for your lesson plans with all the work provided.
+You now have all of the flexibility needed for your lesson plans with all of the work provided for you.

 More specifically, the Student Workbook contains (23 activity pages):

-❒ Chapter 1 focuses on characters, setting, castes, and meaningful questions.
+❒ Chapter 1 with a focus on characters, setting, castes, and meaningful questions.

 ❒ Work page on Castes from the novel making connections with the castes in

-❒ Chapters 2 & 3 focus on the novel’s historical illusions and important facts.
+❒ Chapters 2 & 3 focus on historical illusions and important facts from the novel.

 ❒ A characterization chart.

-❒ Chapters 3 & 4 focus on symbolism, religious allusion, characterization,
+❒ Chapters 3 & 4 with a focus on symbolism, religious allusion, characterization,

 and important facts from the novel.

-❒ Chapter 6 focuses on the novel’s conflicts, significant quotes, and important
+❒ Chapter 6 with a focus on conflicts, significant quotes, and important facts from

 ❒ Review pages for chapters 1-6 with a focus on historical allusion, Huxley’s